hikeventures/hikeventures.github.io/_posts/reviews/2015-07-05-Thule-Legend-GoPro-case-etui.markdown

 <img src="https://farm1.staticflickr.com/362/19544901016_04d02fe611_o.jpg" width="100%"  alt="Thule Legend GoPro Case">

 The zippers itself are not waterproof but since most of my GoPro gear is already waterproof there is no need to have waterproof zippers.
-From my point of view the Legend GoPro Case is mainly about storing your GoPro gear at a safe place during your activities and also have your gear organised.
+From my point of view the Legend GoPro Case is mainly about storing your GoPro gear at a safe place during your activities and also have your gear organized.

 <img src="https://farm1.staticflickr.com/498/19384504719_08cabbeff1_o.jpg" width="100%"  alt="Thule Legend GoPro Case">

-Ultralight folks might question the need of an additional case but first of all the case is not that heavy (240 grams) and having your gear organised at one place can safe some time as well especially if you want to access your camera fast to capture a certain moment.
+Ultralight folks might question the need of an additional case but first of all the case is not that heavy (240 grams) and having your gear organized at one place can safe some time as well especially if you want to access your camera fast to capture a certain moment.
 Usually, I attach the Legend GoPro Case with it's handle on my backpack so I can access it easily without rummaging in my backpack.

 <img src="https://farm4.staticflickr.com/3684/19571043885_797e3aecff_o.jpg" width="100%"  alt="Hiking in Poland">